Chapter L1: Hardship

 L1091 Investigate help from charities « L1078 « L1086 « L1087

-Investigating what help may be available from charities will depend on what
+Investigating what help may be available from charities will depend on what1. is available locally and

 2. steps claimants are prepared to take.